Abbot's Tower

-Abbot's Tower is a late-16th-century tower house situated near New Abbey, Dumfries and Galloway, Scotland, that was built by the Abbot of Sweetheart Abbey.
-The building was restored in the early 1990s and is now used as a private residence and as a bed and breakfast.
+Abbot's Tower is a 16th-century tower house situated near New Abbey, Dumfries and Galloway, Scotland, that was built by the Abbot of Sweetheart Abbey.
+The building was restored in the early 1990s and is now used as a private residence.
 This structure should not be confused with the Abbot's Tower of Alnwick Castle.

 History

+The tower was built around 1580 as a refuge by John Broun.
+John Braun builds Abbots Tower on the site of his Pele Tower from stone taken from the nearby abbey where his uncle had been abbot, before the Crown is able to conclude its intentions to take the abbey into Crown ownership.

+Gilbert Braun a well-known Jesuit who, as an active member of the Society of Jesus, a zealous Roman Catholic order of priests, founded to do missionary work against the Reformation, becomes priest at the abbey.